Interested in Becoming a Part of the Missionary Church?

 4. a commitment to communicate by word and example a Christian worldview and lifestyle as reflected in the Missionary Church Constitution and Manual;

-5. membership in a local Missionary Church unless otherwise approved by the district executive board due to extenuating circumstances; and
+5. membership in a local Missionary Church unless otherwise approved by the regional, district or network leadership due to extenuating circumstances.

-6. all credentialed ministers are required to attend district conference annually unless there are extenuating circumstances which are reported to and approved by the district superintendent prior to conference.
+6. all credentialed ministers are required to attend their regional, district or network conference when they meet unless there are extenuating circumstances which are reported to and approved by the leadership of that entity prior to conference.

 It is the policy of the Missionary Church not to license or ordain a person who has been divorced, divorced and remarried, or married to a person who has been divorced.
-In cases where there are extenuating circumstances, application may be made to the district executive board and upon a 75% vote of that body, a recommendation may be sent to the General Board which shall appoint a special commission to thoroughly investigate the case and give approval or disapproval.
+In cases where there are extenuating circumstances, application may be made to the regional, district or network leadership and upon a 75% vote of that body, a recommendation may be sent to the General Board which shall appoint a special commission to thoroughly investigate the case and give approval or disapproval.

 Categories & Procedures for Credentials